 According to Patrick Russell, a leading expert in the contact center industry for nearly 14 years, friction is reduced during a call when customers are greeted by agents who sound pleasant and happy.
 It’s also important that agents seem knowledgeable, show respect for the caller’s time, and can resolve the problem quickly.

 When employee engagement is low, your workers become less productive and display more negative behavior at work.
 This negativity spills over into their daily interactions with your customers.
 And, this often leads to a negative customer experience.

 Agents who are not happy can influence the work environment and even their team’s behavior.
 You’ll hear a lot of grumbling around the water cooler.
 As tensions rise, expect a few disagreements between co-workers.
 You’ll be busy putting out small fires rather than focusing on work that can impact your business and change the industry as a whole.

 Perhaps, the most frustrating of all for managers is to find out your employees have lost confidence in you to help them resolve these issues.
 They’ll be hesitant to voice out their concerns through proper channels.
 Thus, they’ll keep on complaining to their co-workers, friends and family members until they decide to quit and find a better place to work.

 Flourishing at Work

-A New Zealand study found out that a quarter of the workforce in their country were flourishing at work.
+A New Zealand study found out that a quarter of the workforce in their country was flourishing at work.
 It seems that more Kiwis received genuine appreciation for their hard work and were able to have jobs that showcased their strengths and abilities.
-All these made them feel needed and that they're productive members of society.
+All these made them feel needed and that they’re productive members of society.

 The study pointed out other factors that can affect an employee’s level of happiness and productivity at work.
 These factors include financial security, good physical health, work-life balance, job satisfaction, and volunteering.